Monthly Archives: February 2015

 The wooden shed is the traditional shed type; it is one that can be created in just about any size or shape imaginable.
 Wooden sheds are completely customisable.
-They can be painted in any colour and design, which makes it easy to match the shed to t
+They can be painted in any colour and design, which makes it easy to match the shed to the house and the surround

 Posted: February 16, 2015|Categories: Garden Survival Guides|

 About Phil McCann

 Phil McCann has worked on BBC Gardener's World and is an experienced horticultrual consultant, previously working for the RHS, Unwins Seeds and Hillier Nurseries.

 Phil has kindly used his experience to provide us with a great 10-step guide to perfect container gardening, leaving few excuses not to get started straight away.